cpplibv/libv/LIBV-TODO.md

 libv.gl: Texture2DMultisampleArray
 libv.gl: blit
 libv.gl: renderbuffer
+libv.gl: multisample capability

 --- STACK ------------------------------------------------------------------------------------------

-libv.gl: glEnable GL_MULTISAMPLE
 libv.gl: glReadPixels

-libv.gl: framebuffer clarify the difference between read/write, especially on the attachments, can even a FBO have different read/draw attachments and how does that work?
+libv.gl: learn the meaning of multisample fixedlocation (in case of texture2Dmultisample) libv.gl: learn the difference between read/write framebuffer on attachment, can even a FBO have different read/draw attachments and how does that work?
 Func in question: glFramebufferTexture*D

 libv.glr: framebuffer
 libv.glr: renderbuffer